Raw Feeding for Senior Dogs with Chronic Conditions

 If you've been digging into raw feeding, you've probably already hit this pattern:

-The hard part is that “senior” is not one setting.
-A lean, active 9-year-old is different from a 13-year-old with dental disease or CKD.
+The hard part is that 'senior' is not one setting.
+A lean, active 9-year-old is different from a 13-year-old with dental disease, CKD, or a fat-restricted pancreatitis plan.
 The plan has to match the dog in front of you.

 You need a stable baseline and a way to adjust one variable at a time.

 NRC 2006 is a reference frame.
-It doesn’t define a “senior diet,” but it can help you keep the overall recipe nutritionally complete while you adjust calories, texture, and tolerability.
+It doesn't define a 'senior diet,– but it can help you keep the overall recipe nutritionally complete while you adjust calories, texture, and tolerability — the senior dog daily calories tool applies the 1.4×RER sarcopenia floor automatically.

 One practical rule: seniors change slowly, so your plan should change slowly too.
 Track body condition, appetite, stool, and mobility, then adjust one variable at a time.
 Source: Dillitzer N, Becker N, Kienzle E. (2011) British Journal of Nutrition 106(S1), S190–S192.
 DOI